SexGenomicsToolkit/radsex/README.md

 ### Citing RADSex

-If you use RADSex in your work, please cite the [preprint describing RADSex](https://www.biorxiv.org/content/10.1101/2020.04.22.054866v1.abstract):
+If you use RADSex in your work, please cite the [manuscript describing RADSex](https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13360):

-> Feron, R., Pan, Q., Wen, M., Imarazene, B., Jouanno, E., Anderson, J., Herpin, A., *et al.*, 2020.
-RADSex: a computational workflow to study sex determination using Restriction Site-Associated DNA Sequencing data.
-BioRxiv.
+> Feron, R., Pan, Q., Wen, M., Imarazene, B., Jouanno, E., Anderson, J., Herpin, A., *et al.* (2021), RADSex: A computational workflow to study sex determination using restriction site‐associated DNA sequencing data.
+Mol Ecol Resour. https://doi.org/10.1111/1755-0998.13360

 To properly cite RADSex, you should also cite the software and its version using the DOI provided in the badges above: